Nesh108/Unity-2.5D-Destruction/README.md

 **DestroyAfterHit**: Can set this to automatically destroy the pieces (can be extended for random duration).

 **Collider Type**: Can select a type of collider for the parent.

+**Parent Collider Width**: Can select a width of the collider on the parent (results may vary, double-check).

+**Children Collider Width**: Can select a width of the collider on the children (results may vary, double-check).

 **Shatter Type**: Can set this to generate triangular fragments or more "realistic" voronoi fragments.